How do I treat itchy skin?

-Moisturizers work well to treat dry skin.
+Moisturizers work well to treat dry, itchy skin.
 Choose a moisturizer that is hypoallergenic (it should say so on the label).
 This means that this type of moisturizer is less likely to cause an allergic reaction on your skin.
-The best moisturizers are also the most "gooey."
+The best moisturizers are also the most "greasy."
 Ointments (or oils) are best, followed by creams, and then lotions.

 Put a moisturizer on your skin 3 or 4 times during the day.
 Put moisturizer on right after you wash or bathe.
 This will hold in the moisture from the water.
 If you have very dry hands, put petroleum jelly (one brand name: Vaseline) on them before you go to bed at night and sleep with your hands in cotton-lined gloves.